-M. A. Rosa is an Army veteran, avid long-distance hiker, and writer from Bangor, Maine.
+M. A. Rosa is an Army veteran, avid long-distance hiker, freelance editor and writer from Bangor, Maine.
 She volunteers with a parrot refuge, tow youth outreach groups, and continued community service following the Buddhist path.
-She adores traveling in the UK, a British history and politics enthusiast focusing on in the Paston letters and history previous to Caesar’s first landing.
-She aspires to do a historical fiction piece on Margaret Paston.
+She adores traveling in the UK, a British history and politics enthusiast focusing on the Paston letters and history previous to Caesar’s first landing.
+She aspires to write a historical fiction piece on Margaret Paston.
 M. A. Rosa is working on traditionally publishing a four book series with plenty of hikes in between.

 Writing Blog for Authors